systemd-pcrphase.service(8) — Linux manual page

 a barrier between the time where the kernel initializes and

-where the initrd starts operating and enables system
+where the initrd starts operating and enables system extension

-extension images, i.e. code shipped outside of the UKI.
-(This
+images, i.e. code shipped outside of the UKI.
+(This extension

-extension happens when the systemd-pcrphase-initrd.service(8)
+happens when the systemd-pcrphase-initrd.service(8) service is

 2. "leave-initrd" — when the initrd is about to transition into